Israeli airstrikes on Al Qard Al Hasan

-The Israeli Defense Forces conducted airstrikes on the Al-Qard Al-Hasan Association, a Hezbollah-linked financial institution on the night of October 20–21, 2024.
+The Israel Defense Forces conducted airstrikes on the Al-Qard Al-Hasan Association, a Hezbollah-linked financial institution on the night of October 20–21, 2024.
 During these airstrikes, the Israeli air force targeted a number of Al-Qard Al-Hassan's sites in Lebanon.

 Israel says AQAH finances Hezbollah's military activities - a claim the group denies, saying it has no role other than providing small, interest-free loans to ordinary Lebanese, in line with Islamic law's ban on receiving interest.

 Stated Purpose of strikes

 The association provides social services to the Shiite community in Lebanon and is said to be a major source of funding for Hezbollah's activities.
 These attacks aimed to harm Hezbollah's economic infrastructure, particularly its funding sources.
 Due to Al-Qard Al-Hasan's links to Hezbollah, the organisation has been subject to sanctions by the United States.
 According to the US Treasury Department, Al-Qard Al-Hasan says it serves the people of Lebanon but in practice “illicitly moves funds through shell accounts and facilitators”.
 Israeli sources indicated that the airstrikes aimed to damage Hezbollah's operational capabilities and funding during the military confrontation, hinder its ability to rebuild after the conflict, and undermine the trust between Hezbollah and the Shiite population in Lebanon.
 An Israeli source said that Al-Qard Al-Hasan helped fund Hezbollah's operations.